 The Town will not discriminate against any qualified employees or applicants because they are related to or associated with a person with a disability.
 The Town adheres to any state or local law that provides individuals with disabilities greater protection than the ADA.
-Furthermore, the Town is committed to taking all other actions necessary to ensure equal employment opportunity for persons with disabilities in accordance with the ADA and all other applicable Federal federal, Statestate, and Local local laws.
+Furthermore, the Town is committed to taking all other actions necessary to ensure equal employment opportunity for persons with disabilities in accordance with the ADA and all other applicable federal, state, and local laws.